SonyaJane/mobility-mapper-business-portal/TESTING.md

 - Navbar: Darkened active link colour for better contrast.
 - Landing page: Changed header from h5 to h2 and added h5 class instead for better semantic structure.

-Note that the 96% score for the Accessible Business Search page is due to the Maplibre map markers using aria-label="Map marker", which Lighthouse flags as "ARIA attributes in roles where they are prohibited".
+Note that the 96% score for the Accessible Business Search, Business Dashboard pages is due to the Maplibre map markers using aria-label="Map marker", which Lighthouse flags as "ARIA attributes in roles where they are prohibited".
 This is a limitation of the library.

 <table>
   <thead>